conradakunga/BlogCode/README.md

 # Blog
 Code for the examples on my blog - [https://conradakunga.com/blog](https://conradakunga.com/blog)

+# April 2023

+**6 April 2024** - Using Inheritance With FluentValidation - How to leverage inheritance to write less, and more powerful, validation code.

 # August 2023

 **18 Aug 2023** [Defining Relationships With Enum Attributes For Enum Values In C#](https://www.conradakunga.com/blog/enum-attributes-for-enum-values-in-c/) - How to use attributes to enforce relationships between `Enums`